aeon-toolkit/aeon/docs/mentoring.md

 `aeon` has implementations of the ROCKET transformation and its variants, including MiniROCKET [2] and MultiROCKET [3].
 However, these implementations have room for improvement ([#208](https://github.com/aeon-toolkit/aeon/issues/208)).
-There is scope to speed up the implementations, and the amount of varients is likely unnecessary and could be condensed into higher quality estimators.
+There is scope to speed up the implementations, and the amount of variants is likely unnecessary and could be condensed into higher quality estimators.

 This projects involves improving the existing ROCKET implementations in `aeon` or